 After His Crucifixion and Burial, Many Reliable Witnesses Saw Jesus Christ Alive

-The New Testament mentions a number of experiences in which various people observed Jesus Christ after His resurrection from death.
+The New Testament mentions a number of experiences in which various people observed Jesus Christ alive after His resurrection from death.
 Several of these experiences are confirmed in more than one New Testament book.
 The appearances of the living Jesus Christ subsequent to His crucifixion and burial occurred at varying locations over a period of several weeks.
 Among the people who saw Jesus Christ after He had been resurrected were the following:

 |Matthew 28:9-10Mark 16:9